-While October 12, 1963 marks the official opening date of the Polynesian Cultural Center, its roots go back to the mid-1800s.
+While October 12, 1963 marks the official opening date of the Polynesian Cultural Center, the Polynesian Cultural Center history goes back to the mid-1800s.

 Missionaries from the Church of Latter Day Saints (popularly called Mormons) arrived in the Sandwich Islands (Hawai’i) in 1850.
 By 1865, the LDS Church had purchased a 6,000-acre plantation that encompasses all of Laie, home to the Polynesian Cultural Center.